-No matter where you are in the world, scammers and criminals are always present.
-However, the proportion of scammers seems to be particularly astonishing in our land.
+No matter where you are in the world, scammers and criminals are always lurking.
+However, on our land, the proportion of scammers seems even more astonishing.
 What is the reason?
-Simply put, the general intelligence is relatively low, and there are many ignorant people, to the extent that scammers are overwhelmed.
-Although the scams in northern Myanmar appear clumsy, if you invite a hundred precise Chinese people (like those 18th-tier actors), eight or nine out of ten will fall for it.
-This is because those people cannot recognize reality and yearn for overnight wealth, akin to sleepwalkers blindly chasing after illusory starlight.
+Simply put, the general intelligence is low, and there are many ignorant people, to the extent that scammers are overwhelmed.
+Although the scams in northern Myanmar appear clumsy, if one were to invite a hundred precise individuals from our country (such as those 18th-tier actors), eight or nine out of ten would likely fall for it.
+Because those people cannot recognize reality and yearn for overnight wealth, much like sleepwalkers blindly chasing after illusory starlight.

-Imagine, you are merely a crowd actor, yet when tempted by someone, you fantasize about becoming an "international movie star."
+Imagine, you are just an extra, yet when tempted by someone, you fantasize about becoming an "international movie star."
 Isn't such a fantasy absurd?
-Similarly, a certain entrepreneur selling phones shouts "far ahead," while another selling water claims "to provide for the livelihood of the people," and as a result, a group of people support them mindlessly, pulling out their wallets without hesitation.
+Similarly, a certain entrepreneur selling phones shouts "far ahead," while another selling water claims "to provide for the people," and surprisingly, a group of people supports them without thinking, eagerly pulling out their wallets.
 Little do they know, the children and illegitimate children of these entrepreneurs have long since immigrated overseas, with assets rivaling nations.
-Certainly, it is not illegal for them to acquire assets overseas, keep mistresses, or have illegitimate children, but when a whore still wants to set up a signboard, it is truly incomprehensible.
+Certainly, it is not illegal for them to acquire assets abroad, keep mistresses, or have illegitimate children, but when a whore still wants to set up a signboard, it is truly baffling.
 Even so, they still manage to garner hundreds of millions of supporters.
-Even when scammed and harvested, why do these people remain oblivious?
+Even when deceived and harvested, why do these people remain oblivious?

 There are two reasons:#